Concordium/concordium.github.io/source/testnet/desktop-wallet/multisig-simple-transfer.rst

 -  :ref:`Generate and sign the transaction<generate-sign-transfer>`.
 This option requires a Ledger and an internet connection.

 In combination, these two options enable organizations to distribute the responsibility of creating and signing transfers among more people.
 It makes it possible to have one employee create the proposals and another one sign the proposals.
+It also makes it possible to sign the transaction on the Ledger in a different location than were the proposal was created.

 .. _generate-transfer-without-sign: